All Episodes

 Let's look at the phone roster here.

-Because this is another one today that that Trump uh I just wonder if if his supporters care, surprised, not surprised, shocked.
+Well, we'll grab a couple of phones, and I'm going to delve into this LGBT thing because this is another one today that Trump, I just wonder if his supporters care, surprised, not surprised, shocked.

 He's said that before.